-EMPLOYEE NAME CURRENT POSITION J.G.
+EMPL LOYEE 1 NAME CURRENT POSITION J.G.

-ADDRESS TITLE
+ADDR RESS TITLE

-POSITION SOUGHT J.G.
+POSIT TION SC UGH Г Ј.G.

-TITLE
+TITLE Ε

-Employee Identification Number:
+Emplo yee Iden ıtificat ion Number:

-We regret to inform you that another applicant has been selected for the position you sought.
-That applicant has been selected (because he/she has been deemed to be more qualified than you by virtue of) for one or more of the following reasons:
+That a pplicant has be you that another applicant has been selected for the position you sought een selected (because he/she has been deemed to be more qualified than you or more of the following reasons:

-() 1.
-Better Able (Ability) to perform the job due to: () More experience in the same or related work. () Demonstrated competence in the same or related work. () Job Performance (including evaluations and disciplinary record). () 2.
-Interview An explanation must be provided below if this section is checked. () 3.
-Education and training (directly related to the duties of the vacant position), including Licenses and/or Registration. () 4.
-More Seniority. () (Applicant from within the work unit selected.) () 5.
-Other . /1-
+() 1. () () () Better Able (Ability) to perform the job due to: More experience in the same or related work.
+Demonstrated competence in the same or related work.
+Job Performance (including evaluations and disciplinary record).

+() 2.
+Interview An explanation must be provided below if this section is checked.

+() 3.
+Education and training (directly related to the duties of the vacant position), including Licenses and/or Registration.

+() 4.
+More Seniority.

+() 5.
+(Applicant from within the work unit selected.)
+Other

+Comn nents/Ex planat ion:

+·

+eclude e purpose of meeting the notice requirements of Article 14, Section 1B.
+It does party from raising other issues under the provisions of Article 23A of the

+By: Superv visor